SilentByte/eye5g/README.md

 If you would like to build Eye5G without GPU support, modify `Cargo.toml` and remove the Cuda and CudNN features.

+#### Test Client

+Once the server is running, it can be tested using the Python test client located here: `server/test_client/test_client.py`.
+Run `python test_client.py test_image.jpg` to send the specified test image on which the inference is to be performed by the server.
+The output will be returned as JSON and printed in the terminal.

 #### Dependencies

 The following dependencies are required to build Eye5G: